gerilynn/calculator3D/Lucas's README.md

 Presentation Slide Show https://github.com/gerilynn/calculator3D/blob/main/CSCI%20331%20Final.pptx

-To view the slideshow click on "view raw" and the slideshow will download to your machine.
+To view the slideshow click on "download raw file" and the slideshow will download to your machine.

 We aimed to deepen our understanding of Three.js, its workings, and its best use cases.
 Working for a company that frequently utilizes Three.js, I sought to explore it further, while Geri had a desire to enhance her knowledge.
 Our goal was to comprehend the difficulty involved in building these new interactive websites that are gaining attention.